 Anonymous from Manchester

 According to a recent report in the Belfast Telegraph, there was close to £70m paid in compensation in Northern Ireland over a four-year period.

 Many of the medical negligence cases related to birth injury claims; brain injury settlements, many of which have resulted in families and individuals having to deal with the lifetime consequences of a permanent disability.
-The figures also reveal that the amount of personal injuries relating to medical negligence are continuing to increase.
+The figures also reveal that the number of personal injuries relating to medical negligence is continuing to increase.

 The information from the Department of Health was acquired under the Freedom of Information Act and showed that there were three clinical negligence cases worth £6m in the last four months only; one payment came to £4.12 m and more than £1m was awarded in 20 cases over a four-year period.
 In addition, there were 58 negligence cases that were approved in 2010/11.

 The claims that were launched included the following types of clinical negligence:

 Keiran McCarthy from Stormont Committee said that he feels the increasing number of cases is down to pressure on medical professionals and health service cuts.
 He said: “Is there a possibility that they are trying to cut too much and that is resulting in more medical mistakes?
 We really need to look at this to see if that is indeed the case,”